About This Translation

 The author identifies himself simply as "James, a servant of God and of the Lord Jesus Christ" — no title, no claim of authority beyond servanthood.
 Yet this is James the brother of Jesus, the man who grew up in the same household as the Messiah and did not believe in him during his ministry (John 7:5; Mark 3:21).
 Something changed him.
 Paul tells us that the risen Jesus appeared to James specifically (1 Corinthians 15:7), and by the time of Acts, James has become the leader of the Jerusalem church — the figure to whom even Peter and Paul defer (Acts 12:17; 15:13; 21:18; Galatians 2:9).
 His other brothers — Joses, Simon, and Judas (Mark 6:3) — also became believers after the resurrection; Judas (Jude) would write his own New Testament letter.

-James was martyred in AD 62, stoned to death at the instigation of the high priest Ananus during a gap between Roman governors.
-The historian Josephus records that even many law-observant Jews were outraged by the act.
-The letter he left behind is a window into the earliest stage of the Christian movement — a community still deeply Jewish, still shaped by the synagogue, still hearing Jesus's voice echoed in the practical, prophetic, uncompromising moral teaching of his own brother.
+James was martyred in AD 62, stoned to death at the instigation of the high priest Ananus during a gap between Roman governors (Josephus, Antiquities 20.197–203; the execution occurred after the death of the governor Festus and before his successor Albinus had fully arrived).
+Josephus records that even many law-observant Jews were outraged by the act.
+The letter he left behind is a window into an early stage of the Christian movement — a community still deeply Jewish, still shaped by the synagogue, still hearing Jesus's voice echoed in the practical, prophetic, uncompromising moral teaching of his own brother.